• Skip to main content

 What should healthy cat poop look like?

-While your cats poop may be covered in kitty litter, you still want to check it out to monitor the health of your cat.
+While your cats normal bowel movement may be covered in kitty litter, you still want to check it out to monitor the health of your cat.
 A healthy cat poop should be dark brown in color and not too loose or too firm.
 If it’s mushy or rock-solid, your cat might be having a digestive or health issue.
 If it’s watery, your cat is having a bout of diarrhea.

 Cat Diarrhea

-Cat Diarrhea can be caused by:
+Cat Diarrhea can be causes:

 • Changes to your cats food.
 This can be food allergies or intolerance which can happen at any time in a cat’s life.
 Did you change your cats diet recently?
 Did your cat eat something that they weren’t supposed to?